kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

 following the format `pc-${machine_type}-${qemu_version}`, e.g.`pc-i440fx-2.10` and `pc-q35-2.10`.

-KubeVirt defaults to QEMU’s newest q35 machine type.
+KubeVirt defaults to QEMU's newest q35 machine type.
 If a custom machine type is desired, it is configurable through the following structure:

     metadata: